kyma-project/test-infra/development/image-builder/README.md

         Additional tag that the image will be tagged -variant string
         If variants.yaml file is present, define which variant should be built.
 If variants.yaml is not present, this flag will be ignored
+  -export-tags
+        Export parsed tags as build-args into dockerfile.
+Each tag will have number added to it in format `DOCKER_TAG_x` where x is index of tags array.
 ```